If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 30 strokes easy, 10 strokes faster

-Note: If you are short on time, just do one of the 5 min. blocks, not both.
+Note: If you are short on time, just do one of the 5-minute blocks, not both.

 After completing the warm-up, exit the water and return to the shoreline to begin the main set.

 For this main set, you’ll want to have a loop marked out (with buoys or other markers) that you can repeat.
 Ideally, the loop should take 6-8 minutes to swim.
-If you are just returning to swimming after being out of the water for an extended period (due to the pandemic) then you can trim this main set back accordingly, but here it is in full:
+If you are just returning to swimming after being out of the water for an extended period, then you can trim this main set back accordingly, but here it is in full:

 1. Starting on the shore, run into the water to simulate a race start.
 Swim fast to the first turn and then shut it down, bringing effort to 70% for the remainder of the loop.
 Exit the water and jog back to the start line.
-Take about 2 min. rest before starting the second loop.
+Take about a 2-minute rest before starting the second loop.

-2. Perform another race start, running into the water and swimming hard through the first turn all the way to the second buoy before bringing effort to 70%.
+2. Perform another race start, running into the water and swimming hard through the first turn all the way to the second buoy before bringing the effort to 70%.
 Exit the water, jog back to the start line.
-As before, take about 2 min. recovery.
+As before, take about 2-minute recovery.

 4. This loop is all recovery.
 Swim easy and relaxed; cool down.

 More advanced/elite athletes can repeat this main set, but start all swims in the water so as to gain valuable practice in-water race starts.
-Be warned that doing this main set twice through is an intense workout and can take up to 90 min. so only tackle this when you are fully reacclimatized to open-water swimming.
+Be warned that doing this main set twice through is an intense workout and can take up to 90 minutes.
+So only tackle this when you are fully reacclimatized to open-water swimming.